 WHAT HAPPENS NEXT?

-All grant decisions are made by a volunteer Community Advisory Committee made up of artists who live and work in the Downtown Eastside.
+All grant decisions are made by a Volunteer Advisory Committee made up of Artists who live and work in the Downtown Eastside.

 Everyone who receives a grant must write a final report.
 You will be asked to describe what went well with your project and what could have been done better.
 We do not ask you to submit receipts, but we do ask for a simple account of how you spent your grant money.
 A Final Report Template will be provided to you.